College Policy Number/Title:

 See universal precautions under First Aid and Universal Precautions (63.10.10)

-In the event that there is a spill of bodily fluids, (i.e., blood or other fluids) security should be contacted immediately.
-Security is the first responder in all emergencies.
+In the event that there is a spill of bodily fluids, (i.e., blood or other fluids) public safety should be contacted immediately.
+Public safety is the first responder in all emergencies.
 Environmental Services should be the only area to clean spills of bodily fluids.

 Howard Community College has established an "Exposure Control Plan" to document the procedures intended to minimize and to prevent, when possible, the exposure of HCC employees to disease-causing pathogens that may be transmitted through human blood.
 The pathogens standard is regulated by the Occupational Safety and Health Administration (OSHA) and Maryland Occupational Safety and Health Administration (MOSH).
 The purpose of the bloodborne pathogens standard is to reduce the potential for occupational transmission of infections caused by micro-organisms sometimes found in human blood and certain other potentially infectious body fluids or tissues.